Bukkaraya/RoshiKai/README.md

 # RoshiKai
 A bot for slack.

-The bot can be deployed with Dockerfile.
+The bot can be deployed with Docker.

 Docker commands to run bot
 > docker build -t roshikai:latest .